MahrRah/azure-observability/web-app-workshop/docs/design/recipe-aggregator-api.md

 * Recipe aggregator RESTful API is created
   * A user can add a new recipe containing recipe name, recipe content or URL to it
-  * A user can upload a picture for a recipe
-  * A user can update specified recipe (including updating a picture)
+  * A user can update specified recipe
-  * A user can delete specified recipe (deleting recipe means also deleting a picture)
+  * A user can delete specified recipe
   * Recipes can be listed (there is a pagination implemented)
   * Only authorized user (admin) is able to add/delete/modify recipes.
 Listing or viewing specific recipe is available for everyone.